 Financial and Business Reporting

 The Board recognises its responsibilities, including those statutory responsibilities laid out in the ‘Statement of Directors’ Responsibilities’ section of the Directors’ Report contained in the Annual Report (which can be viewed and downloaded from the ‘Financial Reports’ area of this website).
-An assessment of the Group’s market, business model and performance is presented in the Chairman’s Statement and the Strategic Review sections of the Annual Report.
+An assessment of the Group’s market, business model and performance is presented in the Chairman’s Statement and the Strategic Report sections of the Annual Report.

 Risk Management and Internal Control